ratanahaerlavynah/dreamy/_poems/30-souffle-her-winds-her-breathe.md

 ---
 layout: poem
-title: "Souffle : Her Winds, Her Breathe"
+title: 'Souffle : Her Winds, Her Breathe'
 order: 30
+description: >-
+  <pre> She never spoke to fill space.
+She breathed to reveal it.
+Her breath was
+  not air.
+It was memory passing through veil.
+A hush that carried everything she dared not say but could no longer carry a…
+tags: []
+image: /assets/img/30-souffle-her-winds-her-breathe.png
+permalink: /poems/30-souffle-her-winds-her-breathe/
 ---

 <pre>